-SKU numbers (short for “stock keeping unit,” and pronounced “skew”) are alphanumeric codes used by companies to track units of products in inventory and products sold.
+SKU numbers are alphanumeric codes used by companies to track units of products in inventory and products sold.
 SKU numbers can be assigned to physical products as well as intangible products that are billable, such as units of repair time or warranties.
 Because of this, SKUs can also be thought of as codes assigned to a company’s billable entities.

 Each company assigns its own SKU numbers.
 SKU numbers are distinct from product model numbers, which are assigned by manufacturers.
-However, some companies sometimes include model number information in their SKUs for identifying purposes.
+However, some companies include model number information in their SKUs for identification purposes.

-SKUs are frequently used by warehouses, marketplaces, fulfillment centers, catalogs and ecommerce sites.
-For example, Amazon assigns products it sells a special 10-character Amazon SKU number, known as an Amazon Standard Identification Number (ASIN).
+SKUs are frequently used by warehouses, marketplaces, fulfillment centers, catalogs and e-commerce sites.
+For example, Amazon assigns a special 10-digit code Amazon SKU number to products it sells.
+These are known as Amazon Standard Identification Numbers (ASINs).
 ASINs are distinct from manufacturer model numbers and from SKU numbers used by other sellers in Amazon’s supply chain.

 On the other hand, a SKU number that’s too short can make it easy to confuse with a product quantity code.
 As a happy medium, Chief Operating Officer of Rakuten Super Logistics Michael Manzione recommends using eight alphanumeric characters for SKU numbers and keeping them short and simple enough that a fifth grader could read them.

 Start SKU numbers with letters, which makes them easier to read.
-Don’t start with a zero or other characters that could be misinterpreted by human readers or by computers.
+Don’t start with a zero or any other characters that could be misinterpreted by human readers or by computers.
 Use both letters and numbers rather than using only letters or only numbers.
-For readability, you can print SKU labels with one form readable by the human eye as well as a code that can be scanned.
+For readability, you can print SKU labels with one form readable by the human eye as well as a code that can be scanned for computers

 Create SKU numbers unique to your company.
-Avoid using manufacturer model, serial or SKU numbers as your own SKU numbers.
-This prevents your numbers from becoming out of sync in the event that you resell products from a manufacturer who changes codes or if you switch to a different manufacturing source.
+Avoid using manufacturer model, serial, or SKU numbers as your own SKU numbers.
+Otherwise, your numbers could become out of sync in the event that you resell products from a manufacturer who changes codes or you switch to a different manufacturing source.